scu1996cy/CGNet/README.md

 # CGNet: A Correlation-Guided Registration Network for Unsupervised Deformable Image Registration

-This repository contains the implementations of the paper 'CGNet: A Correlation-Guided Registration Network for Unsupervised Deformable Image Registration'.
+This is the official pytorch implementation of the paper 'CGNet: A Correlation-Guided Registration Network for Unsupervised Deformable Image Registration'.

 By Yuan Chang, Zheng Li and Wenzheng Xu.